netdata/netdata/src/collectors/apps.plugin/README.md

 To add processes with double quotes, enclose them in single quotes: `'process with this " double quote'`

-If a group or process name starts with a `-`, the dimension will be hidden from the chart (cpu chart only).

-If a process starts with a `+`, debugging will be enabled for it (debugging produces a lot of output - do not enable it in production systems).

 You can add any number of groups.
 Only the ones found running will affect the charts generated.
 However, producing charts with hundreds of dimensions may slow down your web browser.